PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

 ## **Translations Builder Installation Guide**
 > This installation guide will walk you through the installation process to get **Translations Builder** up and running on the same machine where you work with Power BI Desktop.
-The current version of Translations Builder is **version 2.1**.

 Before installing **Translations Builder**, you must ensure your computer meets the following requirements.